 The other day, I was working on a presentation.

 Maybe you’ve been there too.
-You have a logo, icon, or other image that you’re trying to design with, but you need to remove the background of the image.
-You may need to add your company logo to a new image, or add an icon to a PowerPoint presentation.
-You can make the background of an image transparent with an advanced photo editor like Photoshop, with TechSmith’s Snagit, or with a variety of other tools.
+You have a logo, icon, or other images that you’re trying to design with, but you need to remove the background of the image.
+You may need to add your company logo to a new image or add an icon to a PowerPoint presentation.

 Luckily, the approach is similar no matter what tool you are using.
 With Snagit, it only takes a few steps to quickly remove the background from your image.

-How to remove the background from an image
+How to remove make a picture background transparent

-Keep in mind, Snagit is not as sophisticated as a tool like Photoshop, and it may not work on images or photos with complex backgrounds.
+Keep in mind, Snagit is not as sophisticated as a professional editing program like Photoshop, and it may not work to delete the background from a photo or image with complex backgrounds.
 However, Snagit is the perfect Photoshop alternative to make an image transparent if you aren’t familiar with high-end tools.

 Step 1: Insert the image into the editor

-Start by taking a screenshot with Snagit, or importing an image from the File menu.
-Images that have white, solid, or high-contrast backgrounds work best.
+Start by taking a screenshot with Snagit, or upload an image from the File menu.
+Images that have a white background, solid color, or high-contrast backgrounds work best.

 If you need to add a transparent fill to your Quick Styles for the first time, it’s pretty simple.
 All you need to is click down on the fill color option and select the transparent fill.